 Zelda and I rode to Laurelhurst park on May 31st to protest.
-It was the second night since the uprising for Black Life had spead to Portland.
+It was the second night since this most recent iteration of the uprising for Black Life had sparked in Portland.
 Maybe the third.
 Jeff had just gone downtown to “help clean up” with John G.

 Tonight I will march again … for the 10th or 11th or 12th time.